chessonsipling/LRO_drag-main/README.md

 2. Visualizes some of the paper's key results (intra-layer avalanche distributions and phase diagrams).

 ## *main_dense_connection.py*
 After downloading all *.py files in this repo, main_dense_connection.py is ready to be run from the primary directory.
-Be default, this will create new subdirectories "data/", "figures/", and "histograms/" in which layered spin lattice systems are simulated, avalanche distributions are extracted/plotted, and the phase structure in parameter space is visualized.
+By default, this will create new subdirectories "data/", "figures/", and "histograms/" in which layered spin lattice systems are simulated, avalanche distributions are extracted/plotted, and the phase structure in parameter space is visualized.

 All free parameters for simulation/visualization can be added as arguments when running main_dense_connection.py.
-See parameter_notes.txt for a description of each potential argument.

 ## Contact